 Definition

-The synchrony measures the extent to which animals of a given group perform the same activity at the same time.
+Synchrony measures the extent to which animals of a given group perform the same activity at the same time.
 The synchrony can be assessed between two animals, between an animal and the group it belongs to, or at the group level.

 Calculations

-The synchrony is to be assessed based on what animals do at certain points in time spaced at regular intervals.
-Collecting data using scan sampling therefore is appropriate for calculations of synchrony metrics.
-In case of continuous observations, which is changes in behaviour are noted for each animal exactly when they occur, a pre-processing of data is necessary: at each time interval the instantaneous activity of each animal of the group need to be extracted (resampling procedure).
+Synchrony is to be assessed based on what animals do at certain points in time spaced at regular intervals.
+Collecting data using scan sampling is therefore appropriate for calculations of synchrony metrics.
+In case of continuous observations, where changes in behaviour are noted for each animal exactly when they occur, a pre-processing of data is necessary: at each time interval the instantaneous activity of each animal of the group need to be extracted (resampling procedure).
 When data are expressed as main activity of each animal during a certain interval, as often done with sensors, synchrony can only be approximated: if the intervals at which the activity is noted are short enough (e.g. 5 min) then it may be considered that the animal kept the same activity during the whole interval, and the data can then be processed as scan sampling.

 Several metrics can be found in the literature to calculate synchrony.
 We cite here the most common ones.